CSSThreads/LightWindCSS/README.md

 # LightWindCSS

-*LightWindCSS, is a css class based library for dynamic class generator based on a json config file.*
+*LightWindCSS, is a css class based library for dynamic class generator*

 ## Config file